iominh/react-select/README.md

 React-Select Fork
 ============

-This is a fork of React-Select 1.0.0-beta14 to add a mechanism to automatically tokenize values when typing text and pressing enter or space; this feature is similar to [Select2's tokenizer](https://select2.github.io/examples.html#tokenizer).
+This is a fork of React-Select 1.0.0-beta14 to allow automatic tokenization of values when typing text and pressing enter or space; this feature is similar to [Select2's tokenizer](https://select2.github.io/examples.html#tokenizer).

 See the following example: